 Now that the first emotions have subsided, it is appropriate to recall how three wonderful February days passed, surprisingly warm in all respects.
 This year 35 people took part in the Congress (a record number of participants today), including guys from Russia and Argentina.
 Every day of the Congress began and ended with a prayer.
 Our congress was honored by guests from Russia: the Archbishop of St. Petersburg and North-Russian Sofroniy (Musiyenko) and the clergyman of the St. Petersburg diocese, Hieromonk Ignaty (Krutkov), who prepared wonderful and interesting conversations with the youth.
 In addition to the guests, Archpriest Nikita (Grigoryev), Priest Victor (Zavodov), Hierodeacon Pavel (Lipin) and Nikolai Budzilovich spoke with reports.
 Also, in separate groups of boys and girls, "frank conversations" with Priest Dimitri and Mother Alexandra Dobronravov were held.More

-9-12 grades students are taking NEWL Prototype AP Russian Exam 2017.
+American Councils Students in grades 9-12 will be taking the NEWL Prototype AP Russian Exam 2017.
 The first part of the exam is the Oral Proficiency Interview.
-American Councils certified examinators test students' speaking, listening and understanding skills.
+American Councils certified examiners will test students' speaking, listening and comprehension skills.

-Oral Proficiency Interviews are scheduled on Saturday, March 18, 2017, and Saturday, March 25, 2017, from 10:00 AM to 12:00 AM.
-Every student has the assigned time slot for the interview.
-Information about the assignments was distributed to the parents and students on February 15, 2017.More
+Oral Proficiency Interviews are scheduled for Saturday, March 18, 2017 and Saturday, March 25, 2017, from 10:00 AM to 12:00 PM.
+Every student has an assigned time slot for their interview.
+Information about the assignments was distributed to parents and students on February 15, 2017.More

 I thank all those who came to share our celebration with us.
 I especially thank you for your attention and interest in our studies and work for the good and benefit of our younger generation.
 This is our succession, our future, our hope.